The new system at Rocket Mortgage FieldHouse allows pickup by punching in a code on a keypad. (Courtesy Cleveland Cavaliers)

 Fans place their orders through the “Order Now” feature in the SeatGeek mobile application, which stores their digital ticket for admission to events and has their payment information.
 When their food order is ready, they receive a text message with a four-digit code to punch in on a universal touchpad at the cluster of lockers, situated next to the restaurant off the main concourse.
 Once the code is applied, lights flash and the unit opens for customers to pick up their items.

-“With us already being on a digital ticketing platform, everybody that’s coming to an event will have to see that (Order Now) page,” said Mike Conley, the Cavaliers’ senior vice president and chief information officer.
+“With us already being on a digital ticketing platform, everybody that’s coming to an event will have to see that (Order Now) page,” Conley said.
 “We had to get through the migration to a new ticketing system (in November) and then focus on building a mobile ordering platform that solves a lot of failures we saw in the past.”

 Under current COVID-19 safety protocols, Rocket Mortgage FieldHouse is restricted to 3,000 fans for Cavaliers games, which provides an ideal setting for testing a new mobile ordering system.